SHURO PALM HAND BROOM

 Made entirely by hand, each broom is skilfully assembled one at a time by craftsmen from the Wakayama Prefecture in Japan.
 Forming part of the cultural heritage of Wakamaya Prefecture, these traditional brooms have a long history dating back several hundred years.
-All natural shuro which is a hemp-palm bark, is prepared and bound together by craftsmen of Yamamoto Katsunosuke Shoten, one of just a few remaining broom makers who have been making these functional tools since the Edo period in Japan.
+All natural shuro palm bark is prepared and bound together by craftsmen of Yamamoto Katsunosuke Shoten, one of just a few remaining broom makers who have been making these functional tools since the Edo period in Japan.

 Shuro bark is particularly well suited for broom making.
 Its fine, flexible fibres are tough and highly durable yet soft and elastic.
 Originally used to clean fire stoves and fireplaces, the durability and thoroughness of this cleaning tool has ensured that it is now the popular choice for a variety of cleaning uses from sweeping cars and wooden windowsills to removing pet hair from delicate furniture.
-Ideally suited for finer sweeping work.
+Natural bristle brushes such as our shuro palm hand broom, have been used by craftspeople throughout the centuries as they are extremely effective at removing dust and debris and yet soft enough not to damage delicate and precious surfaces.
+We love using this broom for the somewhat tricky work of removing dust from plants, especially large leaves such as those on a ficus.

 Full length of broom: approx. 20cm